SolaceDev/solace-dev-tutorials/src/pages/tutorials/jcsmp/hello-world.md

 `embed:JCSMP-Samples/src/main/java/com/solace/samples/jcsmp/HelloWorld.java#L63-74`

-(LEGACY): The additional property "reapply subscriptions" is very useful for applications using *Direct* messaging (e.g. at-most-once delivery): it tells the API that following a reconnection to a broker (either due to network flap or broker failover), the API should automatically resubscribe any previously added Direct subscriptions; by default, this set to false and the application would be responsible.
+(CLASSIC): The additional property "reapply subscriptions" is very useful for applications using *Direct* messaging (e.g. at-most-once delivery): it tells the API that following a reconnection to a broker (either due to network flap or broker failover), the API should automatically resubscribe any previously added Direct subscriptions; by default, this set to false and the application would be responsible.

 (NEXTGEN): blank